metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_config_constraint_v1beta1_manifest.md

 - `auto_trigger` (Attributes) Automatically perform the reload when specified conditions are met. (see [below for nested schema](#nestedatt--spec--reload_action--auto_trigger))
 - `shell_trigger` (Attributes) Allows to execute a custom shell script to reload the process. (see [below for nested schema](#nestedatt--spec--reload_action--shell_trigger))
+- `target_pod_selector` (Attributes) Used to match labels on the pod to determine whether a dynamic reload should be performed.
+In some scenarios, only specific pods (e.g., primary replicas) need to undergo a dynamic reload.
+The 'reloadedPodSelector' allows you to specify label selectors to target the desired pods for the reload process.
+If the 'reloadedPodSelector' is not specified or is nil, all pods managed by the workload will be considered for the dynamic reload. (see [below for nested schema](#nestedatt--spec--reload_action--target_pod_selector))
 - `tpl_script_trigger` (Attributes) Enables reloading process using a Go template script. (see [below for nested schema](#nestedatt--spec--reload_action--tpl_script_trigger))
 - `unix_signal_trigger` (Attributes) Used to trigger a reload by sending a specific Unix signal to the process. (see [below for nested schema](#nestedatt--spec--reload_action--unix_signal_trigger))